toshiharutf/-git-push---set-upstream-origin-develop/README.md

+## This is a forked branch from the Commonroad-search repository project from the TUM Department of Informatics
+## The original repo can be found in: https://gitlab.lrz.de/tum-cps/commonroad-search

 # CommonRoad Search: Search-based Motion Planner with Motion Primitives

 This is a programming exercise of the lecture **Techniques in Artificial Intelligence (IN2062)** delivered at the Department of Informatics, TUM.
 The task in this exercise is to implement a heuristic function and/or a search algorithm with motion primitives to solve [CommonRoad](https://commonroad.in.tum.de/) scenarios.
 The following search algorithms have been implemented as examples: